UBC-MDS/Crime_Prediction_Vancouver/README.md

 ## Usage

-To replicate the analysis and run the predictor, download the conda environment file to your computer [here](crime_predictor.yaml).
+To replicate the analysis and run the predictor, first fork the repository to your personal repo and clone to your local environment.
 Then create and activate the conda environment as follows:

 ### Conda environment

+In the terminal, use the following command:

 ``` bash
 conda env create -f crime_predictor.yaml
 conda activate crime_predictor
 ```

+The conda environment file is [here](crime_predictor.yaml) for reference.

 ### R

 -   Download the latest version of R at `https://cran.r-project.org`.
     Follow the installer instructions.
--   In case an error was thrown with pandoc error:
+-   In case an error was thrown with pandoc error during the make command in next step:

 ``` bash
 Error: pandoc version 1.12.3 or higher is required and was not found (see the help page ?rmarkdown::pandoc_available).